 Let’s finish this post with a French sentence to add to your stock of vocabulary.
 I’m going to use [IPA] to help with the pronunciation because, although it seems terrifying at first, it does settle down in your mind as you cross-compare with words you know.
 Take café, for instance, the [IPA] for that last é sound, is written as /e/ in [IPA].
 The whole word in [IPA] is /kafe/.

 Elle portait une jupe café.
 She was wearing a coffee-coloured skirt.
 She wore a skirt the colour of coffee.
 She used to wear a coffee-coloured skirt.

 Café, when used as an adjective of colour, is invariable.
-This means that it does not add –e for feminine agreement and does not add –s if its noun is plural.
+This means that it does not add the ending –e for feminine agreement and does not add –s if its noun is plural.